trane-project/trane/src/data/course_generator/transcription/course_instructions.md

 ### Advanced Singing

- At this stage, you can sing and play over the context implied by the passage, and sing it with more detail and precision in a variety of keys.
-It's at this point that you can engage in what is traditionally called transcription.

-Play over the passage using your instrument, and try to reproduce it in more detail than in the basic transcription lesson.
+At this stage, you should sing the passage with more detail and precision using solfège.
+The recommended solfège system is movable do, with a la-based minor.
+In this system, the note for the key is always represented by do, and the modes are represented by the different syllables.
+The minor mode, for example, starts with the syllable la.
+This system has the advantage that the same syllables can be used for all keys.
+Using the numbers one to seven is also equivalent.
 You should also transpose the passage up or down a random number of semitones.
-You should still use the passage as a basis for improvisation, but the focus is much narrower than in the basic transcription lesson, and the actual music played in the passage take precedence over the context implied by it.

 The lesson depends on sufficiently mastering the singing lesson.

 ### Advanced Transcription

-At this stage, you can sing and play over the context implied by the passage, and sing it with more detail and precision in a variety of keys.
+At this stage, you play over the passage, and sing it with more detail and precision.
 It's at this point that you can engage in what is traditionally called transcription.

-Play over the passage using your instrument, and try to reproduce it in more detail than in the basic transcription lesson.
 You should also transpose the passage up or down a random number of semitones.

-You should still use the passage as a basis for improvisation, but the focus is much narrower than in the basic transcription lesson, and the actual music played in the passage take precedence over the context implied by it.
+The passage is still used as a basis for improvisation, but the focus is much narrower than in the basic transcription lesson, and the actual music played in the passage take precedence over the context implied by it.

 The lesson depends on sufficiently mastering the advanced singing lesson and the transcription lesson.